Alaska Salmon Fisheries

 The Fishery Management Plan for the Salmon Fisheries in the EEZ off the Coast of Alaska (salmon FMP) allows a commercial troll fishery in the EEZ off Southeast Alaska, and closes the remaining EEZ off Central and Western Alaska to commercial salmon fishing.
 All other salmon fishing occurs either in state waters or in one of three historical State-managed net fishing areas that extend into the EEZ.
 The salmon FMP does not cover the fisheries in these three State managed fishing areas; Cook Inlet, Prince William Sound, and Alaska Peninsula.

-The NOAA Fisheries Northwest Region has jurisdiction over the salmon species listed as endangered or threatened under the Endangered Species Act.
+The NOAA Fisheries West Coast Region has jurisdiction over the salmon species listed as endangered or threatened under the Endangered Species Act.